farlee2121/DevEssentialsBlog/content/posts/2023-02-10-What-to-test-for.md

 ---
 date: 2023-02-10
 tags: [testing]
-title: What fails, and what to test
+title: What fails and what to test
 ---

 Releasing frequently requires repeatable confidence that changes are safe.